jamescherti/outline-indent.el/README.md

 - Move backward/forward to the indentation level of the current line with `(outline-indent-backward-same-level)` and `(outline-indent-forward-same-level)`.
 - Customizing the ellipsis to replace the default "..." with something more visually appealing, such as "▼".
 - Selecting the indented block with `(outline-indent-select)`.
+- Toggle the visibility of the indentation level under the cursor: `(outline-indent-toggle-level-at-point)`
 - and other features.

 The *outline-indent* package uses the built-in *outline-minor-mode*, which is *maintained by the Emacs developers* and is less likely to be abandoned like *origami.el* or *yafolding.el*.
 Since *outline-indent* is based on *outline-minor-mode*, it's also much **much faster** than *origami.el* and *yafolding.el*.